Jason-Study/NodeInject_Hook_example/README.md

 # NodeInject_Hook_example
-A hooking example for NodeInject
+A hooking example for NodeInject (An inject tools for injecting js code into electron application): https://github.com/DiamondHunters/NodeInject

 ## About `hook.js`